redox-os/book/src/userspace/ion/what_ion_is.md

 ## 1. Default shell in Redox

 ### What shell is?
-A shell is a layer around operating system kernel a libraries, that allows users to interact with operating system.
+A shell is a layer around operating system kernel and libraries, that allows users to interact with operating system.
+That means shell can be used on any operating system (Ion runs on both Linux and Redox) or implementation of standard library as long as the provided API is the same.
 Shells can either be graphical (GUI) or command-line (CLI).

 ### Text shells

 Text shells are programs that provide interactive user interface with an operating system.
 Shell reads from users as they type and perform some operation according to the input.
-This is similar to read-eval-print loop (REPL).
+This is similar to read-eval-print loop (REPL) found in many programming languages (e.g. Python).

 ### Typical \*nix shells